DylanMeeus/springboot_jwt_blog/_posts/2016-07-12-building-serverless-apps-with-aws-lambda.markdown

 ### Implementing Our Lambda Functions

 The first Lambda function we'll implement is the one that deals with the user subscribing to our newsletter.
 The reason we're doing this one first is because it does not require user authentication.
-This way we can introduce you to the `apiClient` SDK that AWS provided for us without overloading you with information.
+This way we can introduce you to the `apigClientFactory` SDK that AWS provided for us without overloading you with information.
 Let's look at the implementation below.

 ```
 $('#newsletter').submit(function(e){